spiral/docs/console/scaffolding.md

 }
 ```

-> You still able to use native Symfony commands.
+> You would still able to use native Symfony commands.

+#### Arguments and Options

-Spiral `Command` class makes easy to define needed arguments and options:
+Spiral's `Command` class makes easy to define needed arguments and options:

 ```php
 const ARGUMENTS = [